 Other wild boom towns such as Sabará, Mariana and São João del Rei sprang up in the mountain valleys.
 Wealthy merchants built opulent mansions and bankrolled stunning baroque churches, many of which remain to this day.

 Gold produced a major shift in Brazil’s population from the Northeast to the Southeast.
-When gold was first discovered, there were no white settlers in the territory of Minas Gerais.
-By 1710 the population had reached 30,000, and by the end of the 18th century it was 500,000.
+When gold was first discovered, there were no white colonists in the territory of Minas Gerais.
+By 1710 the population had reached 30,000, and by the end of the 18th century it was 500,000 — the vast majority arriving from Portugal.
 An estimated one-third of the two million slaves brought to Brazil in the 18th century were sent to the goldfields, where their lives were often worse than in the sugar fields.

 But the gold boom didn’t last.
 By 1750 the mining regions were in decline and coastal Brazil was returning to center stage.
 Many of the gold hunters ended up in Rio de Janeiro, which grew rapidly.

 As if the French and the Dutch hadn’t been enough to deal with, Brazil’s Portuguese rulers also faced threats from within their own Portuguese population.
 During the 18th century calls for independence grew ever stronger and in 1789 the first organized movement came to life.